nosajio/writing/futurescript-2015-10-01.md

 > To my mind it is self-evident that JavaScript is a toy programming language, but clearly it isn’t self-evident at all.
 So why do I make this claim and how can I defend it?

-He went on to justify his statement by citing its lack of type security, that Javascript not truly object oriented and so on.
+He went on to justify this statement by citing its lack of type security, that Javascript not truly object oriented and so on.
 The arguments that David made back then are still (mostly) valid, but in the five years since his post Javascript has exploded.

 ![js owning](http://i.imgur.com/wAxpsxg.png) <small>active repos on GitHub. sourced from [loggly.com](https://www.loggly.com/blog/the-most-popular-programming-languages-in-to-github-since-2012/)</small>